 Between May 2013 and September 2014, several villages in Bama Local Government Area (LGA), Borno State, Northeast Nigeria, were repeatedly attacked by Boko Haram terrorists, who effectively crippled it.
 In 2015, the Nigerian Army entered Bama, sending the terrorists running, and reclaimed it for Nigeria.
 But for the people caught in the crossfire, their lives would never be the same again.

 After its victory in Bama, the Nigerian military, accusing the townspeople of supporting the terrorists, soon unleashed its own terror on them.
-It separated families, illegally holding many of the men at different military detention centres, while the women faced starvation, threats to their lives and livelihood and sexual violence as they wait unend for their husbands to be released.
+It separated families, illegally holding many of the men at different military detention centres, while the women faced starvation, threats to their lives and livelihood and sexual violence as they waited hopelessly for their husbands to be released.

 The Bama residents, reeling from the terrorists’ destruction, became displaced in their own homes.
 An informal settlement hosting more than 15,000 internally displaced persons (IDPs) was established in Bama town’s General Hospital and controlled by the military.
 International humanitarian aid first reached Bama town in June 2016.
 A new camp was established in December 2017 at the Government Senior Science Secondary (GSSS) School to decongest the settlement at the General Hospital site.